10 unique things to do with ashes

 After the cremation of a loved one, it can be difficult to decide what to do with their ashes.

 The most popular option in the UK is to scatter the ashes, often in a place that was special to your loved one and family.
-However, some people are now looking for an adventurous way to scatter the ashes, to suit the personality of their loved one whilst other people find scattering the ashes can feel very final, and they would rather keep the ashes close to them, perhaps stored in an urn.
+However, some people are now looking for a more adventurous way to scatter the ashes, to suit the personality of their loved one whilst other people find scattering the ashes can feel very final, and they would rather keep the ashes close to them, perhaps stored in an urn.

-1. Turn them into jewellery
+1. Turn them into jewellery made from ashes

-2. Get a tattoo
+2. Get a tattoo with ashes

-It’s common for people to get a tattoo in memory of a loved one after they die, but it is now possible to have tattoo ink made with a small amount of your loved one’s cremation ashes, so you will have a small part of your loved one with you for the rest of your life.
+It’s common for people to get a tattoo in memory of a loved one after they die, but it is now possible to have tattoo ink made with a small amount of your loved one’s ashes, so you will have a small part of your loved one with you for the rest of your life.

 Gods of Ink in Gloucester, is one of just a few studios to offer cremation tattoos (or ashes tattoos) in the UK.

 UK based company, Aura Flights allows families to send their loved one’s ashes to the edge of the Earth’s atmosphere.
 Your loved one's ashes will be transferred into a bespoke scattering vessel, which will carry them into space and scatter them in a gentle cascade.
 The ashes will be carried around the world, circling the globe for days or even weeks.
 Eventually, the ashes will cause clouds to form and fall back to Earth as rain or snow.

 4. Turn ashes into a tree

 A Bios Urn is made using 100% biodegradable materials and built with a special capsule that will meet the needs of any type of tree, that will allow you to plant your loved ones ashes to grow a tree.